Gaussian Processes indexed on the symmetric group: prediction and learning: Covariance model for rankings

 and

-Hence, if we assume that the process is centered, we have only to build a covariance function on $S_\N$.
-Indeed, we may put here in action the Kolmogorov machinery and a Gaussian process on $S_\N$ is well defined as soon as we know the mean and covariance functions.
-We recall the definition of a positive definite kernel on a space $E$.
+Of course, here the framework is much simpler as $S_N$ is finite ($|S_N|=N!$), and the Gaussian distribution is obviously completely determined by its mean and covariance matrix.
+Hence, if we assume that the process is centered, we only have to build a covariance function on $S_N$.
+First, we recall the definition of a positive definite kernel on an abstract space $E$.
 A symmetric map $K:E\times E \rightarrow \R$ is called a {\it positive definite kernel} if for all $n\in \N$ and for all $(x_1,\cdots,x_n)\in E^n$, the matrix $(K(x_i,x_j))_{i,j}$ is positive semi-definite.
-In this paper, we call $K$ a {\it strictly positive definite kernel} if $K$ is symmetric and for all $n \in \N$ and for all $(x_1,\cdots,x_n) \in E^n$ such that $x_i\neq x_j$ if $i\neq j$, the matrix $(K(x_i,x_j))_{i,j}$ is positive definite. .1in
+In this paper, we say that $K$ is a {\it strictly positive definite kernel} if $K$ is symmetric and, for all $n \in \N$ and for all $(x_1,\cdots,x_n) \in E^n$ such that $x_i\neq x_j$ if $i\neq j$, the matrix $(K(x_i,x_j))_{i,j}$ is positive definite. .1in